 Caroline is Director of Collections and Research at the National Gallery in London.
 Born and educated in Belfast, she studied at University College, Oxford and the Courtauld Institute of Art before embarking on a curatorial career.
 Caroline has worked for three great British museums - the National Gallery, the Courtauld Gallery and the Ashmolean.
 She has authored a number of exhibition catalogues, book chapters and articles and curated exhibitions throughout her career, including Montegna and Bellini and Making Colour at the National Gallery.
 She is a specialist in Italian Renaissance art, but with wide art historical interests, and a commitment to making art and its histories open to all.

-Kathryn Havelock is Deputy Head of Marketing at the V&A museum responsible for delivering marketing campaigns for exhibitions and public programmes at the V&A in South Kensington and the V&A Museum of Childhood.
+Kathryn Havelock is Head of Communications at The Wallace Collection.
 She is a Chartered Marketer, member of the Museums Association, and has fifteen years’ professional experience from leading arts, leisure and heritage organisations.
 Kathryn holds a first class degree in History of Art and Architecture from the University of Reading, an MA in Art History from UCL, an MA in Museum Studies from the University of Leicester, and an MA Renaissance Studies from Birkbeck, University of London.
 She also holds Chartered Institute of Marketing diplomas in both Marketing and Digital Marketing.
 She has served on the board of the Arts Marketing Association and serves on the Advisory Council for Marketing Degree Programmes for London South Bank University.

 Neil Walton is Subject Leader for PGCE Secondary Art and Design at Goldsmiths, University of London.
 He has an MA in History of Art from Birkbeck, University of London, and a Postgraduate Diploma in Counselling and Psychotherapy from the University of Roehampton.
 Neil initially trained as a painter, at degree level and then a Postgraduate Diploma from the Royal Academy Schools.
 For over a decade he taught Art and Design and A Level Philosophy in London secondary schools.
 He has also taught art history in further and higher education at various art schools and colleges.
 Neil has also worked as a counsellor, mostly with adolescents.
 His research interests are in the history of art education and psychoanalytic aesthetics.
 He has published broadly, and is currently writing about the importance of art history in the secondary Art and Design curriculum.